BY-LAWS OF THE

 (b) Fuller/Scott Award Committee.
 This committee will consist of the Past President as chairperson, plus the next two most recent Past Presidents.
 The purpose of the committee will be to confer the Association’s award for outstanding scientific accomplishments by a member who is early in their career.
 To be eligible a member must be within seven years of receiving their terminal degree (e.g., Ph.D., M.D.).

 © Thompson Award Committee.
 This committee will consist of the Past President as chairperson, and the three Directors-at-Large.
 In the event that all of these committee members are not present at the annual scientific meeting, the chairperson will appoint other society members, in consultation with the board of directors, to serve in the place of absent members.
-The purpose of the committee will be to attend all oral or poster presentations at the annual scientific meeting by associate members competing for the Thompson Award, and to select an associate member (or a member who presented their recent work done while an associate member) for the association’s award for outstanding research accomplishment by an associate member, the Thompson Award.
+The purpose of the committee will be to attend all oral presentations at the annual scientific meeting by associate members competing for the Thompson Award, and to select an associate member (or a member who presented their recent work done while an associate member) for the association’s award for outstanding research accomplishment by an associate member giving an oral presentation, the Thompson Award.

 (d) Fulker Award Committee.
 This committee will consist of the Editorial Advisory Board of Behavior Genetics and a citation will be made in the journal.
 The purpose of the committee will be to select a particularly meritorious paper in the Volume of Behavior Genetics of the previous year.
 The award will be given in the form of an amount of $1,000 and a nice bottle of wine.